biocore/qiime/doc/scripts/make_qiime_rst_file.rst

 	-i, `-`-input_script
 		This is the input script for which to  make a .rst file -o, `-`-output_dir
-		path to the output directory
+		Path to the output directory

 **Output:**